Cliftleigh

 AreaSearch assessment of residential development activity positions Cliftleigh among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers shows Cliftleigh has averaged around 20 residential properties approved per year.
-Over the past five financial years, from FY-21 to FY-25, approximately 100 homes were approved, with another 10 approved so far in FY-26.
-This results in an average of 4.8 people moving to the area annually for each dwelling built during this period.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Cliftleigh has recorded around 20 residential properties granted approval per year.
+Over the past five financial years, between FY-21 and FY-25, approximately 100 homes have been approved, with an additional 10 approved so far in FY-26.
+This results in an average of 4.8 people moving to the area for each dwelling built over these years, indicating that demand significantly outpaces supply.

-The demand significantly outpaces supply, which typically impacts prices and increases competition among buyers.
-New homes are being built at an average expected construction cost value of $351,000.
-In FY-26, $129,000 in commercial development approvals have been recorded, indicating the area's residential nature.
-Compared to Rest of NSW, Cliftleigh has around three-quarters the rate of new dwelling approvals per person, while it ranks among the 90th percentile nationally.
+Consequently, this typically puts upward pressure on prices and increases competition among buyers.
+The average construction cost value of new homes being built is $351,000.
+In FY-26, commercial development approvals totaling $129,000 have been recorded, reflecting the area's residential nature.
+Compared to Rest of NSW, Cliftleigh has around three-quarters the rate of new dwelling approvals per person while it places among the 90th percentile nationally in terms of building activity.

 Frequently Asked Questions - Development